Common Types of Identity Theft

 Vishing

-Vishing mimics phishing by trying to trap you into divulging your account numbers.
-But instead of being phished in an email message, you may receive a phone call from an automated dialer telling you your credit card has been used illegally.
-You're then asked to dial a fake 800 number asking you to confirm your account details and credit card number.
+- Vishing mimics phishing but instead of an email you may receive a phone call from an automated dialer telling you your credit card has been used illegally

 Keystroke Catchers